AjjMC/ajjgui/README.md

 Copyright © developed by Ajj in 2021-2022.

-Any work published using this datapack must include credit and the repository link.
+Please credit this datapack if you use it in your work, and provide a link to the project repository.

 ## Frequently Asked Questions